This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Land Resources”.

 14. Process of conversion of productive land to arid or semi arid lands is known as________________

-Explanation: Desertification is classified into two types, moderate desertification in which 10 to 25% drop in productivity and one more is serious desertification in which there is more than 50% drop in the productivity.
+Explanation: Desertification is classified into two types, moderate desertification in which 10 to 25% drop in productivity and one more is serious desertification in which there is more than a 50% drop in the productivity.
 This desertification leads to depletion of ground water.

 Sanfoundry Global Education & Learning Series – Energy & Environment Management.